 How to Stop a Teething Dog From Chewing?

 If your dog is teething, chewing is inevitable.
-However, you can reduce this by putting a cold cloth on their gums.
-Wet a washcloth and let it freeze for a while.
-Then, use this cloth to soothe your pup’s teething gums.
+However, you can reduce this by putting a cold cloth on its gums.
+First, wet a washcloth and let it freeze for a while.
+Then, use this cloth to soothe your puppy’s teething gums.

-Also, always look after your dog when they’re using this cloth to prevent swallowing.
+Also, always look after your dog when they’re using this cloth to prevent swallowing or choking.

 However, you can reduce the instances by training your dog to chew on other things or keep the chewable items away or unappealing for them.